 Although my initial sentence is much longer, the size of my hash result remains the same !

 As you can see, thanks to the hash, it is possible to fit all of our previous book, in very little space.

-The result of a hash does not allow me to go the other way , that is to say to find the initial word or sentence.
-He is there to verify that the previous data has not been modified !
+The result of a hash does not allow me to go the other way , to find the initial word or sentence.
+It is there to verify that the previous data has not been modified !

 You can simply try it out for yourself with online hash tools like this one: Online SHA256.

-To finally have a more concrete image, let’s replace our books with blocks, and summaries with hash, and here is our blockchain:
+To finally have a more concrete image, let’s replace our books with blocks, and summaries with hash, and there is our blockchain:

-Each block therefore contains information on several transactions carried out on the network.
+Each block therefore contains informations on several transactions carried out on the network.
 And by reading these blocks, we can retrace the whole history of the exchanges that have been carried out.

 Satoshi Nakamoto himself created the first block of Bitcoin on January 09, 2009.
 Since then, new blocks have been created every 10 minutes or so, by those called Bitcoin miners.

 It is legitimate to wonder, if in the long run it will not be too complicated to manage in terms of data storage.

 In reality, no. Our storage capacity increases over the years, faster than the weight of the blockchain.
 If you currently want to download the entire Bitcoin blockchain, it would take just over 300 GB.
 Which is reasonable.